codykonior/Jojoba/README.md

 * `Write-JojobaSkip` will mark the output as skipped, for example if some pre-condition is not met.
 * `Write-JojobaFail -CriticalFailure` will flag the entire run as critically failed.
 This results in $global:LASTEXITCODE of 1 and a Write-Error after all test results has been passed on.
 This is useful to indicate that a test didn't just fail, but requires investigation into the script logic.
-* `Write-JojobaProperty` takes a hashtable of properties and will upsert them to the unit test object, which can be returned with -JojobaPassThru.
+* `Write-JojobaProperty` takes a hash table of properties and will upsert them to the unit test object, which can be returned with -JojobaPassThru.
 They won't appear on screen or in any JUnit XML output however.

-Pester `| Should` test statements can also be used to fail a test, as these will throw a terminating exception which will be caught by Jojoba as a failure.
+* Pester `| Should` assertions work and can be used because they throw terminating exceptions which are flagged by Jojoba as a failure.
+However you should not wrap them in Pester `Describe` or `Context` blocks as those catch the exception first.

 #### What options are there?

-Parameters are passed to your function through the RemainingArguments variable not to Jojoba directly.
+Jojoba doesn't take parameters directly, instead parameters are passed to your function and intercepted through parameter selected to hold RemainingArguments.

 Common: